Komalsriv/Komalsriv/README.md

 ## Hi there 👋
 Welcome to my GitHub profile!
 I am Komal Srivastava, a passionate Master's graduate in Information Systems from Santa Clara University with 2+ years of experience.
-I am dedicated to leveraging technology to generate impactful insights, improve processes, and drive data-driven decision-making.
+I am dedicated to leveraging technology to drive data-driven decision-making.

 ## Education and Certifications
 - **Certifications:**